Ergodic and foliated kernel-differentiation method for linear responses of random systems: Kernel-differentiation algorithm

 We shall compare with adding noise in all directions, with $Y'\in \R^M$

 Here $I$ is the $M\times M$ identity matrix.

-The foliated case has smaller noise added to the system, since $Y'$ equals summing i.i.d pieces of $Y$ in orthogonal directions for $M$ times.
+The foliated case has smaller noise added to the system, since $Y'$ equals summing i.i.d pieces of $Y$ in orthogonal directions for $M=9$ times.
 Then we show that the two cases with noise have the same computational cost.
-As to be discussed in \cref{s:costErr}, the computational cost is determined by the number of samples required, which is further determined by the magnitude of the integrand.
-To verify this, we check
+As discussed in \Cref{s:costErr}, the computational cost is determined by the number of samples required, which is further determined by the magnitude of the integrand.
+To verify that the costs are the same, we just need to check that the size of the integrands are the same, that is, whether

-where $p$ is the density on the 1-dimensional subspace, and $p'$ is the density in all directions.
-By \cref{e:ttbm}, and note that $\delta \tf = \one$ is constant, we want
+where $p$ is the density in the 1-dimensional subspace, and $p'$ is the density in all directions.
+By \Cref{e:ttbm}, and note that $\delta f = \one$ is constant, we want

-This is indeed true, just notice that $\one /\sqrt{M}$ is the unit vector.
+This is indeed true; just notice that $\one /\sqrt{M}$ is the unit vector.
+Hence, for the same cost, the foliated case has a smaller noise error.

-Note that now both $\Phi$ and $h_0$ depends on $\gamma$ due to the chart.
+Note that now both $\Phi$ and $h_0$ depend on $\gamma$ due to the chart.
 Hence, the linear response has two more terms,

-where the first term $T$ is given by \cref{l:dhTnfoli}, and the other two terms are new.
-For the second term, since the integrand $\delta \Phi = -9$ is constant, so the second term is $-9$; if the integrand is not constant then we can still do Monte-Carlo sampling easily.
-For the third term, the expectation $\E$ is just an abbreviation for the multiple integration in \cref{l:dhTnfoli}.
+where the first term $T$ is given by \Cref{t:dhTnfoli}, and the other two terms are new.
+For the second term, since the integrand $\delta \Phi = -9$ is constant, the second term is $-9$; if the integrand is not constant, then we can still easily perform Monte-Carlo sampling.
+For the third term, the expectation $\E$ is just an abbreviation for multiple integration in \Cref{t:dhTnfoli}.
 By definition,

 so $\frac{\delta h_0}{h_0}(x_0) = x_0\cdot \one -\gamma M$.